TOWN OF MIDDLEBURY PURCHASING AND BIDDING PROCEDURE

 AWARDING OF CONTRACTS

-All purchases or contracts shall be awarded to the lowest bidder with the qualities of the article, merchandise or service to
+All purchases or contracts shall be awarded to the lowest bidder with the qualities of the article, merchandise or service to be supplied

-the a contract awarded to him/her, he/she shall forfeit the bond to the Town and such contract may be awarded to the next lowest responsible and qualified bidder subject to the same terms and
+contract awarded to him/her, he/she shall forfeit the bond to the Town and such contract may be awarded to the next lowest responsible and qualified bidder subject to the same terms and

 The First Selectman shall have the power, when he deems the interests of the Town are best served: to reject any and all bids and award the contracts to the most qualified bidder(s); to waive any informality; or to accept an alternative proposal approved of by the Board of Selectmen.
 In the case of a tie bid, the award shall be made to the bidder who has performed previous work for the Town provided all the work performed was satisfactory.